Horace Bonser

 Horace Robert Bonser (March 27, 1882 - June 7, 1934) was an American sport shooter who competed in the 1920 Summer Olympics.

-In 1920, he won the gold medal as member of the American team in the team clay pigeons competition.
+In 1920, he won the gold medal as a member of the American team in the team clay pigeons competition.
 He also participated in the Individual trap and finished fifth.
 He was born, and later died in Cincinnati, Ohio.